-Witchwood is a cancelled action adventure game that was in development from 1994 to 1996 by Team 17, the team most known for the Worms series.
-The game would have been published by Ocean for Amiga and PC, but in 1995 it was moved to PC, Playstation, Saturn and Jaguar.
-As noted by Hallfiry in the Betaarchive Forum, while working on Witchwood Team 17 was also working on Speris Legacy another action adventure similar to Legend of Zelda, that was released for Amiga in 1996.
-It’s possible that Speris did not sell much and Team 17 / Ocean decided to stop working on a similar project that could have been another economic failure.
-Even if the game was cancelled, the soundtrack was released by Team17 composer Bjørn Lynne in 1996 and a playable demo of Witchwood was leaked online some years ago: you can download it from Kult Game.
+Witchwood is a cancelled action adventure game that was in development from 1994 to 1996 by Team 17, the studio best known for the Worms series.
+The game would have been published by Ocean for Amiga and PC, but in 1995 moved to PC, Playstation, Saturn, and Jaguar.
+As noted by Hallfiry of the Betaarchive Forum, while working on Witchwood, Team 17 was also developing Speris Legacy; another action adventure similar to the Legend of Zelda games that was released on Amiga in 1996.

 We’d like to thanks all our patrons on Patreon for the awesome support, we are happy to see that people understand the importance of having an archive to remember games that we’ll never play and with your help we can continue to keep the site online and to do more to preserve lost videogames!
 We have recently reached the goal of 250$ a month, so now we can finally fully work on the Unseen64 book :) We are still trying to keep the cost as low as possible, but keeping the quality as high as possible.
 Other gaming book had to rise thousands of $ to be created, we hope to be able to publish it with much less, in about 10 months from now.